vmware-archive/go-reminders/README.md

 There are some basic requirements in order build and use the go-reminders
 microservice:

-1. A kubernetes cluster sufficient to run go-reminders and its backing services (e.g., mysql);
+1. A Kubernetes cluster sufficient to run go-reminders and its backing services (e.g., mysql);
 2. A Docker registry and relevant credentials for pushing and pulling containers;
-3. A backing service (generally mysql) running in the kubernetes cluster;
+3. A backing service (generally mysql) running in the Kubernetes cluster;
 4. A Pivotal Concourse setup in order to run the build and deploy processes;
 5. [Helm](https://helm.sh) for managing go-reminders deployments, also used by the ci/cd pipelines.